JuliaLang/StyledStrings.jl/docs/src/index.md

 ### The `Face` type

 A [`Face`](@ref StyledStrings.Face) specifies details of a typeface that text can be set in.
-It covers a set of basic attributes that generalise well across different formats,
+It covers a set of basic attributes that generalize well across different formats,
 namely:

 - `font`